 Caloundra Evening VIEW Club was formed in 1995.

-Currently, the Club sponsors eight Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.
+Currently, the club sponsors 10 Smith Family Learning for Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.

-Once each year we fundraise by engaging in the Bunnings Sausage Sizzle and the Sunshine Coast Marathon.
-Some members are also supporting the VIEW Learning For Life program by actively working with disadvantaged children as mentors or tutors.
-Our Club also provides financial support, sponsoring ongoing education for eight of these students.
+Our fundraising activities include Bunnings Sausage Sizzles and helping with the Sunshine Coast Marathon.
+Some members also support support The Smith Family Learning For Life program by actively working with disadvantaged children as mentors or tutors.
+Our Club also provides financial support, sponsoring ongoing education for 10 of these students.

 Keep up to date with what is happening around the clubs.

 Left to right: Sue, Secretary Enid, Bev, Treasurer Beryl, Kim, President May, Wendy, Janette, Liz